swr06/BAT/README.md

 BAT works with all file formats and supports ANSI, UTF8, UTF16 and UTF32.
 It has CRC file integrity checks and has support for various file attributes.

-# Building
+# Building and Libraries used

-BAT is programmed in C++17 and compiled using Visual Studio 2019
+BAT is programmed in C++17 and compiled using Visual Studio 2019.
+I used basic MFC and a CRC library called CRC++ by Daniel Bahr

 # Command Line arguments